camylawojcik/Spark/Spark.md

 - You can use any interface, the SparkSQL engine will generate the same query plan.
 - With the additional information Spark SQL provides on data structure and computations being performed, Spark is able to make optimizations before these computations.

+__DataFrame__ is a distributed collection of data grouped into named columns.
+__Schema__ defines the column names and types of a DataFrame.
+__Transformations__ are methods that return a new DataFrame and are lazily evaluated.
+Select, where, and orderBy are examples of transformations.
+Becasuse each of theses return a DataFrame, we are able to chain these methods together to build new DataFrames.